nekochan0122/NekoChan0122/README.md

 ## Nyahello ~ 🌸

-I'm try to become a Full-Stack Developer.
+I'm trying to become a Full-Stack Developer.

 ---